 - Legitimate interests: when we need to collect and use personal data to pursue the legitimate interests of Sport England or a third party, unless doing so would interfere with your rights and freedoms – for example when we are dealing with complaints about an organisation we have funded.

 Our lawful basis for collecting and using personal data varies depending on why we have collected it and what we will do with it.
-Whenever Sport England collects personal data directly from you we will set out our lawful basis as clearly as we can using pop-up messages, or links to the information you need.
-If we receive personal data about you from a third party, we will use reasonable efforts to identify our lawful basis where it is possible and practical for us to do so.
+Whenever Sport England collects personal data directly from you we aim to set out our lawful basis as clearly as we can using pop-up messages, or links to the information you need.
+If we receive personal data about you from a third party, we will use reasonable efforts to identify our lawful basis and to inform you of this where it is possible and practical for us to do so.

 Why we need to collect personal data